rsksmart/rif-data-vault/modules/ipfs-cpinner-service/README.md

-IPFS_HOST=host of an IPFS node api CHALLENGE_SECRET=secret used to create deterministic challenges MAX_STORAGE=max storage available by did
+IPFS_HOST=host of an IPFS node api CHALLENGE_SECRET=secret used to create deterministic challenges MAX_STORAGE=max storage available by did LOGIN_MESSAGE_HEADER=custom login message header to be signed by the user in the login process
 ```

 Default values: